cwray07/miRNA_analysis/README.md

 Note - Trimmomatic isn't available as a module within kelvin and so can't be loaded in the same way BUT you don't have permission to install new modules, so what can we do?
 We can get everything we need using wget then simply unzip and run - see [here](https://www.goseqit.com/wp-content/uploads/2018/11/Trimmomatic_tutorial-3.pdf) for details.

-Illummina adapters are built in to trimmomatic and so don't need to be specified beyond ILLUMINACLIP:TruSeq3-E but for trimming other adapters, a path to a fasta file containing the adapter sequences must be specified - see [Trimmomatic Manual](http://www.usadellab.org/cms/uploads/supplementary/Trimmomatic/TrimmomaticManual_V0.32.pdf) for full details.
+Most Illummina adapters are built in to trimmomatic and so don't need to be specified beyond ILLUMINACLIP:TruSeq3-E but for trimming other adapters, a path to a fasta file containing the adapter sequences must be specified - see [Trimmomatic Manual](http://www.usadellab.org/cms/uploads/supplementary/Trimmomatic/TrimmomaticManual_V0.32.pdf) for full details.

 Post trimming the FastQ files looked much better in terms of adapter contamination